 While H.B.
 155 is a great way to curb drunk driving, the legislation has its opponents.
 In January 2018, Sarah Longwell, the Managing Director for the American Beverage Institute (ABI), released a statement that expressed her opposition to the bill.
 She argued that a 0.05 BAC does not make one “meaningfully impaired” and that this threshold would “only distract law enforcement from the most dangerous high-BAC offenders on the road.”
 She felt that new law would target anyone who chooses “to enjoy a drink with dinner.”

 While Longwell seemingly has good intentions, consider who the ABI associates with.
 The public relations firm Berman & Co. runs ABI.
 In addition to running ABI, they also represent alcohol distributors, who would be impacted by the new law.
 In addition, ABI’s 2013 promotional pamphlet includes the logos of its various members who include various restaurant chains and alcohol distributors.
 Each of these different companies has an interest in not lowering the legal BAC limit, as it may affect their own sales.
 ABI’s associations with these different entities question its intentions in opposing a lower legal BAC limit.

 What Should Maryland Do?

 I like going out with my wife one night a week.
-We go to our local restaurant/bar and we have a few drinks, a bite to eat and talk about the week we had and the weekend coming up.
+We go to our local restaurant/bar and we have a few drinks, a bite to eat, and talk about the week we had and the weekend coming up.
 I’m always running BAC calculations in my head, making sure I’m at or south of .06 because I do not want it to be a close call.
-It would be a huge hassle to have to lower that number to .03 to keep the same security that I’m under the limit.
+It would be an enormous hassle to lower that number to .03 to keep the same security that I’m under the limit.
 It would make that night less fun.
 But does it make it so much less fun that it is worth the deaths it would cause by staying at .08?
 That question answers itself.

 - A dram shop law is another DWI liability issue that Maryland is on the wrong side of that is costing lives